 Instructions

-- Heat half of the oil in a large skillet or stir-fry pan.
+- Heat half of the oil in a large skillet or stir-fry pan (a good-quality nonstick pan is recommended).
 Add the cabbage, kale, and white parts of the scallions.
 Sauté, stirring often, until the cabbage and kale soften up a bit.
 The kale should remain bright green.
 Add small amounts of water to keep the bottom of the skillet moist if need be.

-- Turn the heat up to medium-high and stir in the potatoes and green parts of the scallions.
+- Drizzle in the remaining oil.
+Turn the heat up to medium-high and stir in the potatoes and green parts of the scallions.
 Cook without stirring until the bottom of the mixture gets nicely browned.
-Stir and allow more of the mixture to brown.
+Stir and allow more of the mixture to brown, as desired.

 Notes